Guys don’t do sleepovers. Or so I thought reading A Plan this morning . . . until I stopped to think.

 He sits by himself in the hospital waiting room.

-“Where you from?” he asks, welcoming the gowned stranger who’s come for a stress test.
+“Where you from?” he asks, as if welcoming the stranger who’s come to his home for a stress test.

 “Where?” he asks over the whine from his hearing aids.

 I’m not anxious to strike up a conversation.
 I’m here for a stress test.
 I’m an introvert.
-Talking with strangers when I’m going inside to cope with stress is the last thing I want in the waiting room.
+Chatting with strangers when I’m gathering myself when I’m under stress, waiting for a stress test, is the last thing I want.

-His gowned wife, fresh off the treadmill, interrupts the flow of the conversation.
+His gowned wife, fresh off the treadmill, returns from her stress test.